-Newton-Jones was removed from the business by chairman who has since left the business himself to be replaced by interim executive chairman Clive Whiley.
+Newton-Jones was removed from the business by chairman Alan Parker, who has since left the business himself, to be replaced by interim executive chairman Clive Whiley.

 Upon his return Newton-Jones faces the unenviable, but necessary, task of implementing a bold restructuring plan that involves the closure of more than a third of its 137 stores and seeking rent reductions on a further 21 stores as part of Company Voluntary Arrangement.

 By the end of 2020 Mothercare says it expects to have 78 stores in operation and in the process it will shed around 800 jobs.

 The measures will be backed up by a refinancing programme that will provide £113.5m of funding including: £28m from a proposed equity capital raising in July of this year, revised committed debt facilities of £67.5m, new shareholder loans of £8m, and a new debtor backed facility of up to £10m from one of the company’s trade partners.

 Whiley said of the plan: “The recent financial performance of the business, impacted in particular by a large number of legacy loss making stores within the UK estate, has resulted in an unsustainable situation for the Mothercare brand, meaning the Group was in clear need of an appropriate resolution.
 Since my appointment as Interim Executive Chairman, my priority has been to galvanise support from all of our stakeholders and provide a solution to the short-term problems facing the Company.”